newrelic/nr1-workshop/lab4/3-Mutation-InfrastructureServices.md

 In GraphQL, when you update or modify data, this is called a mutation.
 It's represented as a top level item in the request.

 >Exercise: In your browser, goto [GraphiQL](https://api.newrelic.com/graphiql) and open up the Documentation Explorer using `< Docs` link in the upper left.
 >Click on `mutation: RootMutationType` and explore what's possible to update via GraphQL.
-Find `metricPollingInterval`.
+Find `metricsPollingInterval`.
 What objects can be updated
 <img width="25%" src="../screenshots/graphql-ex3-screen01.png" alt="Click on mutation: RoogMutationType"/>